JGrubb/ignoredbydinosaurs.com/_posts/2010-12-15-migrating-drupal-jekyll.md

 ---
 layout: post
 title: Migrating the blog from Drupal to Jekyll
-meta_desc: The not altogether tortuous process of extracting my content from Drupal and migrating it to Jekyll, the static site generator.
+meta_desc: The not altogether tortuous process of extracting my content from Drupal and migrating it to Jekyll, the static site generator written in Ruby.
+I'm not sure if this will help those attempting such a migration in the technical sense, but perhaps it will serve as moral support that such a migration can be completed, even by someone with such rudimentary hacking skills as myself.
 ---
 ##Reasons for leaving Drupal, a preamble